CorentinRafflin/ExperimentHighEntropyFiles/README.md

 <h3> 4) Observation phase </h3>

 Using a python notebook, I performed the plotting of the distribution of the test for each file.
-This observation phase is visible in the notebook `observation.ipynb` or in the corresponding HTML version.
+This observation phase is visible in the notebook `observation.ipynb` or in the corresponding markdown and HTML version.

 <h3> 5) Classifier construction </h3>

 Using a python notebook, I build a classifier (after data processing) that is able to find which of the 5 file-type prealably chosen an input file (or more precisely the tests for this input file) correspond to.
-This model selection and construction is available in the notebook  `classifier.ipynb` or in the corresponding HTML version.
+This model selection and construction is available in the notebook  `classifier.ipynb` or in the corresponding markdown and HTML version.

+NB : to run the previous notebooks, you can use the Jupyter Notebook included in Anaconda Navigator, you might need to install some libraries.

 <h3> 6) Completion of the ENT program </h3>